itsrojasleon/rojasleon/posts/flowing-data-node-streams-meet-s3-for-massive-uploads.md

 # Flowing Data - Node streams meet S3 for massive uploads

-We're working in a company that handles social events; we are in charge of a microservice called **users**, currently we have a simple logic that registers users one by one but we're experiencing a high traffic and our API is failing due we're reaching some AWS service limits.
+We're working in a company that handles social events; we are in charge of a microservice called **event planner**, currently we have a simple logic that registers social events data one by one but we're experiencing a high traffic and our API is failing due we're reaching some AWS service limits.
-After realizing our microservice is in pain and receiving feedback from our clients, we decided to scale up the service by adding a **batch user registration** logic.
+After realizing our microservice is in pain and receiving feedback from our clients, we decided to scale up the service by adding a **batch registration** logic.
-The idea is simple: **Allow us and our clients to upload a substantial amount of users data in a single operation through our scalable and resilient API**.
+The idea is simple: **Allow us and our clients to upload a substantial amount of social events data in a single operation through our scalable and resilient API**.

 In this blog I will explain to you only the **validation** process because really my purpose is to show you how to handle huge files from s3 using node streams.